 Consumer goods are a very big group of diversified businesses that require different actions.
 Before you start any analysis you should try to define the business you are supposed to improve/develop.
 This will help you, later on, to identify the main challenges and set priorities.

 When it comes to the type of business the first division is around the nature of the way you consume, use the product.
 We can divide the consumer goods into 2 main groups:

 The second question you should ask yourself is whether you are dealing with branded goods of private labels producer.
 This distinction is extremely important.
-If you are private label producer than in fact your business is much simpler – you are just a B2B provider of products.
+If you are a private label producer then in fact your business is much simpler – you are just a B2B provider of products.
 If you are providing private labels to brand owners you don’t have to worry that much about the sales and marketing (most customers – the brand owners, are known and you will have with them stable relations).
-In the case of private label producer you have to concentrate on operations (supply chain and production) to lower costs and have fast reaction time.
-In many cases private label providers also invest heavily in R&D that helps them create new products and improve the existing ones.
-In this case you would also do a lot of market research and segmentation to understand well the end-customers (the individuals that buy the products produced by you but branded with some other brand).
-If you are owner of the brand than the main focus shifts to marketing, sales, customer bases growth and development.
-In some cases you may not even produce the good that has your brand (like Apple).
+In the case of private-label producers, you have to concentrate on operations (supply chain and production) to lower costs and have a fast reaction time.
+In many cases, private label providers also invest heavily in R&D that helps them create new products and improve the existing ones.
+In this case, you would also do a lot of market research and segmentation to understand well the end-customers (the individuals that buy the products produced by you but branded with some other brand).
+If you are the owner of the brand then the main focus shifts to marketing, sales, customer bases growth, and development.
+In some cases, you may not even produce the good that has your brand (like Apple).

-Below a movie showing the main challenges in SMCG
+Below is a movie showing the main challenges in SMCG

 and in FMCG businesses.